bvz2000/use/README.md

 # use
 A command line tool (and support structure) that switches between different installed versions of an app.
-This allows multiple versions of the same app to be installed (and used) at the same time
+This allows multiple versions of the same app to be installed (and used) at the same time.
+It is designed to work under UNIX-like systems like Linux and MacOS.
+It *may* work with WSL (Windows Subsystem for Linux) but is untested.

 This toolset is based on a system that we use where I work.
 This is my own interpretation and implementation.

+# Installation
+TODO

+# Environment
+Use understands the following environmental variables:

+USE_PKG_PATHS: This is a list of directories to search for use package files.

+USE_PKG_SEARCH_RECURSIVE: If this is set to true or 1, then sub-directories of the dirs listed above will also be searched.
+Otherwise, only those dirs listed above (and no sub-directories) will be searched.
+If this env variable is missing, then it will default to True.

 # How the system works from an end-user perspective:
 Assume you have two (or more) versions of an app (say, Blender-2.78 and Blender-2.79) on your system.